 Use VoC data to take action.

-To make your VoC program worthwhile, you need to act on the data it generates.
+To make your VoC strategy worthwhile, you need to act on the data it generates.
 Forrester says that “the ability to transform enterprise data into insights, which in turn trigger actions that affect tangible business outcomes” is increasingly one of the highest priorities for customer-obsessed organizations.

 The key is taking all of the data gathered from listening intently across channels and prioritizing action items that will have the greatest effect on improving customer experience.
 Instead of guessing what customers want, or gathering survey results for confirmation, acting on data-based intelligence has a higher return on investment.
 Over two-thirds of CIOs say that their firm “has changed or is changing its management culture to rely on more quantitative decisions.”